mehdigolzadeh/BoDeGHa/README.md

 ## As of version 1.0.0
 `--only-predicted` **Only list accounts that the prediction is available**
 > Example: $ bodegha repo_owner/repo_name --only-predicted

+## As of version 1.0.1
+The model trained on the entire ground-truth dataset in order to enhance its prediction power.

 ## Examples of BoDeGHa output (for illustration purposes only)
 ```